corecaps/YggdrasilWM/README.md

 in the root directory to generate the documentation in the doc/ subdirectory.
 Feel free to edit the doxygen.cfg file to your needs.

-## License
-YggdrasilWM is licensed under the GNU General Public License v3.
-The full GPL license is available in the LICENSE file.